-With the exponential rise in internet users, the risk of running into a phishing website or unsafe domains increases too.
-The consequences of unsafe internet surfing are so grave that you could also fall prey to identity theft just by revealing your name, email ID, age, and phone number!
-Thus, every website asking for such details should be a trusted website but how does one figure that out?
+With the exponential rise in internet users, the risk of running into a phishing website or unsafe domains increases, too.
+The consequences of hazardous internet surfing are so grave that you could also fall prey to identity theft by revealing your name, email ID, age, and phone number!
+Thus, every website asking for such details should be trusted, but how does one figure that out?
 The virtual world is full of traps and pitfalls, and there is no absolute surety of knowing what is safe and what isn’t.
-You could be downloading a harmless viral video or the latest season of some famous show and could be opening the gates of vulnerability.
-The ones who have been around the internet for long would know that VPNs are possibly the safest way to make anonymous data transfers on the internet.
-But even the best of us, at some point, may have wondered are VPNs legal?
-And more importantly, is VPN safe as we consider it to be?
+You could be downloading a harmless viral video or the latest season of some famous show and opening the gates of vulnerability.
+Those who have been around the internet for a long time would know that VPNs are possibly the safest way to make anonymous data transfers on the internet.
+But even the best of us, at some point, may have wondered: Are VPNs legal?
+And more importantly, is VPN safe to use?

 Let’s find out.